 women’s well-being groups

-The groups are open to all immigrant women.
-The groups discuss different themes relating to health and well-being based on the participants’ wishes.
+The groups are open to all women of immigrant background.
+The groups focus on different themes relating to health and well-being.
 African Care’s instructors lead the discussion together with visiting experts.
-We use Finnish but we always try to help with translation.
-A babysitter takes care of children during the discussions.
+Our main group language is simple Finnish, but our peer-instructors are often present to support in several languages.
+A babysitter takes care of children during group activities.

 The groups are organized at African Care’s group facilities (Meri-Rastilan kuja 2 B, Helsinki) close to Rastila’s metro station in the same building with S-Market.